M&A Career Tips from Eli Kemmerer, Partner at RSM

 But there are also other pathways.
 "I started my career as an auditor with a Big Four accounting firm, ultimately getting my CPA license and moving up to Senior Manager," says Eli.
 After ten years in audit and a short stint as a controller, he returned to an accounting firm in Transaction Advisory Services (TAS) and focused on due diligence.
 "Think valuation.
 My role in Financial Due Diligence (FDD) was to focus on adjusted EBITDA, which is crucial for analyzing the enterprise value of the target company.
 Understanding valuation is essential in an M&A process," adds Eli.
 It helped him to dig into the details of accounting, valuation, and financial modeling, which he considers vital skills in M&A. At his firm, RSM, he looks at hiring people in TAS after a few years of audit experience because technical accounting knowledge is vital in M&A.

-As mentioned in the beginning, we mainly read about the big M&A deals, but another exciting area are small and medium-sized enterprises (SMEs) and M&A transactions below $100m.
+As mentioned in the beginning, we mainly read about the big M&A deals, but another exciting area is small and medium-sized enterprises (SMEs) and M&A transactions below $100m.
 "A significant deal volume exists at the lower ends of the market and could be a great place to start.
 Try a regional investment bank or accounting firm," says Eli.
 "You can also play the long game, starting at a large inquisitive corporate that does frequent deals and working your way up either through the Corporate Development team or FP&A/accounting team."

 Thank you, Eli, for the insight!